7 differences between Hong Kong and China

 It wasn’t that long time ago, right?

 I (Karolina) was in Hong Kong and China twice.
-I personally know few Chinese, who told me about differences between these two lands.

 It’s really interesting and unbelievable that they are so different!